-You may feel like the world is on your shoulders.
+Managing stress is crucial for maintaining good mental health and preventing more significant problems in the future.
 Stress makes you feel like you’re under too much mental or emotional pressure.
-It can affect us all.
-But if you’re under stress of long periods of time, you may end up with poor mental health.
+You may feel like the world is on your shoulders and it can affect us all.
+But if you’re under stress for long periods of time, you may end up with poor mental health.

 Stress is a heightened sense of pressure, which can affect any person at any stage.
 You might be under pressure or facing uncertainty and only the person experiencing stress can determine whether it’s present and how severe it feels.